ebullient/ttrpg-convert-cli/docs/alternateRun.md

     > 🔹 Use an alternate alias by replacing the value specified as the name: `--name ttrpg-convert`, and adjust the commands accordingly.

 Continue to notes about [Conventions][].

+## Using unreleased snapshots

+Folks picking up early snapshots is really helpful for me, but _using an unreleased snapshot may be unstable_.

+- 🚧 Do not run an unstable CLI directly against notes in your Obsidian vault
+- 👷‍♀️ Be prepared to report issues if you find them.
+    - Be as specific as you can about the configuration and sources that are not working.
+    - `ttrpg-convert --version` will tell you the version you are running, including the commit!
+Please include that information in your report.

+I recommend staying with official releases unless you are willing to help me debug issues (and your help is very much appreciated!).